gabrieltempass/streamlit-navigation-bar/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in helping improve Streamlit Navigation Bar!
+Thanks for your interest in helping improve the Streamlit Navigation Bar!
 This guide is for people who want to contribute code to the project.
-There are also other ways to contribute, such as [reporting a bug](https://github.com/gabrieltempass/streamlit-navigation-bar/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml) or [requesting a feature](https://github.com/gabrieltempass/streamlit-navigation-bar/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.yml).
+There are other ways to contribute, such as [reporting a bug](https://github.com/gabrieltempass/streamlit-navigation-bar/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml) or [requesting a feature](https://github.com/gabrieltempass/streamlit-navigation-bar/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.yml).
 You can also just [ask a question](https://github.com/gabrieltempass/streamlit-navigation-bar/issues/new?assignees=&labels=question&projects=&template=ask_question.yml), if you want.
-Note that we have a code of conduct, please follow it in all your interactions with the project.
+Note that we have a [code of conduct](https://github.com/gabrieltempass/streamlit-navigation-bar/blob/main/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Before starting